 About the Contributor

-Anoushka is a freshman and serves as a staff writer for the Oracle.
-Outside of school, she enjoys baking, watching movies, and dancing.
+Anoushka is a sophomore and serves as the Print People Editor for the Oracle.
+Outside of school, she enjoys watching movies, poetry, and spending time with friends and family.